You are considered an international student if you:

 International students must meet the same academic requirements for admissions to undergraduate, transfer, or graduate programs as students from the United States.
-They must also take the TOEFL and obtain an I-20 visa in order to study at NYIT.
+They must also submit their IELTS or TOEFL scores and obtain an I-20 visa in order to study at NYIT.
 You will be waived from TOEFL/IELTS requirement if you have graduated with a four-year bachelor's degree from a regionally accredited United States institution.

 International students must also submit specific documents in order to be admitted and receive an I-20.
 Please click for all necessary documents.

 Address: Please address all application materials to: